jax-parker/conundrum-game/testing.md

 Bug | Status | Fix
 ----|--------|-----
 Game does not allow user to enter caps or whitespace in answer| Resolved | added .strip() and .lower() to guess variable.
+Game did not run with styling in Heroku| Resolved | Added

 ## Remaining Bugs